Lent Day 21 – Women of Faith

 The Team Behind Women of Faith

-The team behind Women of Faith was extraordinary.
-Having to do all of the work that was done, looking back – God most definitely had a hand it it.
+The team behind WOF was extraordinary.
+Having to do all of the work that was done, you know God was in the mix.
 We were a small but fierce team.
-The majority of us, were women – which let me tell you can be quite a struggle – but we did it.
+The majority of us, were women – which let me tell you, could be quite a struggle – but we did it.
 We created amazing things that changed lives.

 Some of my closest friendships were built at Women of Faith.
 While at times I wanted to pull my hair out, I can say this… from the bottom of my heart, I wouldn’t have traded my time there for anything.